 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign currency monetary items are translated at the year-end exchange rate.
 Exchange differences arising on the translation of monetary items are recognised in the income statement, except where deferred in equity as a qualifying cash flow or net investment hedge.
-Exchange differences arising on the translation of non-monetary items are recognised directly in equity to the extent that the gain or loss is directly recognised in the income statement.
+Exchange differences arising on the translation of non-monetary items are recognised directly in equity to the extent that the gain or loss is directly recognised in equity, otherwise the exchange difference is recognised in the income statement.